Manveer0121/OUR_SODV1201Project/README.md

 Communication & Collaboration:

-1.Communication:
+1. Communication:

  WhatsApp Group - We make a Whatsapp group as the primary communication tool for day-to-day collaboration.

  Microsoft Teams (MS Teams): we make this group meetings.
 These meetings are used to discuss progress, assign tasks for the upcoming week and identify issues

-2.Code Collaboration
+2. Code Collaboration

  GitHub Projects - we are using the Github project for code collaboartion

-3Meeting Schedule:
+3. Meeting Schedule:

 Weekly Standup Meetings – Held every Thursday at 6:00 AM on Microsoft Teams.